 The latest deaths come a day after Israeli Prime Minister Ariel Sharon’s chief aide publicly claimed that Israel’s plan to withdraw settlers from the Gaza strip while expanding settlements on the West Bank was designed to freeze the peace process and permanently prevent the establishment of a Palestinian state.

-The aide, Dov Weisglass, said "When you freeze that process, you prevent the establishment of a Palestinian state, and you prevent a discussion on the refugees, the borders and Jerusalem."
-Weisglass also said the White House backs this new policy.
+The aide, Dov Weissglas, said "When you freeze that process, you prevent the establishment of a Palestinian state, and you prevent a discussion on the refugees, the borders and Jerusalem."
+Weissglas also said the White House backs this new policy.

 The remarks caused a political storm in Israel forcing Sharon to claimed he still backs the U.S.-led road map which calls for a Palestinian state.